RAF Bardney and Bomber Command

 Official History HMSO 1961 - In the last year of the war Bomber Command played a major part in the complete destruction of whole vital segments of German oil production, in the virtual dislocation of her communications system and in the elimination of other important activities.

-The last major attack by the Luftwaffe took place on 1st January 1945 and was in support of the Battle Of The Bulge.
-Operation Bodenplatt was planned to catch the Allies aircraft off guard and so gain air superiority to allow the stalled advance of the German Army and Waffen SS on the battlefield to continue.
-The attack was a surprise and many Allied aircraft were lost on the ground, however, the operation was ultimately a failure with the Luftwaffe losing many aircraft and more crucially pilots, which could not be replaced at this stage of the war.
+The last major attack by the Luftwaffe took place on 1 January 1945 and supported the Battle of the Bulge.
+Operation Bodenplatt was planned to catch the Allied air forces off guard and so gain air superiority to allow the stalled advance of the German Army and Waffen SS on the battlefield to continue.
+The attack was a surprise, and many Allied aircraft were lost on the ground.
+However, the operation was ultimately a failure, with the Luftwaffe losing many machines and, more crucially, pilots, which could not be replaced at this stage of the war.

 Towards Victory